The CMRAO issues four types of licences :

-On November 1, 2017, the CMRAO will begin licensing condo management providers (companies) and managers.
-You have until January 29, 2018 to make an application, after which date it will be illegal to provide condo management service without a licence, or proof that you have applied for a licence.
+On November 1, 2017, the CMRAO began licensing condo management companies and condo managers.
+The deadline has just been extended - you now have until March 30, 2018 to make an application, after which date it will be illegal to provide condo management service without a licence.

 The CMRAO issues three types of licenses depending on your level of experience and education in condo management.
 The fourth type of licence is for condo management companies.

 The requirements for each licence vary depending on the education that an individual has obtained prior to November 1, 2017.

 Individuals and companies providing condo management services can apply for a licence on the CMRAO website beginning November 1, 2017.
 The deadline has just been extended - after March 30, 2018, no person or firm can legally provide condo management services unless they have a licence or have submitted a licence application.

 Some people may be exempt from licensing if they are providing services within the authority of their profession.